LibreCAD/docs/appx/measurements.rst

 LibreCAD supports a large number of measurement systems:

 .. csv-table::
-   :header: "Unit", "System", "Abbreviation", "Equivalences", "Uses \*"
+   :header: "Unit", "System", "Abbreviation", "Equivalences", "Uses"
    :widths: 20, 20, 10, 40, 60

     "Inch", "imperial", "in", "3 barleycorns", "Widely used in the United States, Canada, and the United Kingdom."